Let's See Action: B-side

 The B-side of the single was "When I Was a Boy", which was written and sung by John Entwistle.
 According to John Atkins, this song is a lament about lost childhood and coping with adulthood that follows.

 Charts and releases

 The single was released in the UK on 15 October 1971.
 It reached #16 in the charts.
 "Let's See Action" was also released as a single in several other countries, but not in the U.S., where it remained unreleased until its inclusion on the Hooligans compilation album in 1981.

 "Let's See Action" was also remixed by Jon Astley and Andy Macpherson for the 30 Years of Maximum R&B box set in 1994.
 "When I Was a Boy" was released on CD on Polydor's Rarities 1966–1972 Vol. 1 & 2, and MCA's Who's Missing.
 "Let's See Action" has since been included on the compilations My Generation: The Very Best of The Who and The Who Hits 50!.
+A 5:11-length "unedited original mix" appears on the fifth disc of the Who's Next: Life House Super Deluxe edition released in 2023.